Best Dental Insurance For Seniors on Medicare

 Final Verdict: Ameritas Wins for Dental Implants

-- If dental implants are your primary concern, Ameritas is the best choice because it provides actual coverage for implants, a higher annual maximum, and no waiting period for most services.
+- If dental implants are your primary concern, Ameritas is the best choice because it provides actual coverage for implants, a strong annual maximum, and no waiting period for most services.

-- Cigna is a poor choice for implants, as some plans do not cover them at all.
+- Cigna is a poor choice for implants.

 - Delta Dental might cover implants, but the coverage percentage isn’t as transparent as Ameritas, and their annual maximum is lower.